 If you decide to make one of our attorneys your own, your attorney will respect your thoughts, feelings, and needs regarding your divorce and your children.
 You’ll receive the kind of attention we provide all our clients with.

 You’ll also receive our empathy during this difficult time you’re in.
-Many of us at Charlotte Christian Law have been through similar difficulties, so we know what family problems can be like.
+Many of us at The Law Offices of Charlotte Christian and Associates have been through similar difficulties, so we know what family problems can be like.
 However, we also know what success stories can be like, and we’ll do our best to help you achieve yours.

 Our Lawyers Have Handled Many Cases Like Yours

 Our team is dedicated to family and divorce law, including shared parenting/co-parenting, so we’re qualified to help you.
 On our team are lawyers with LL.M degrees in Trial Advocacy and others who have completed some of the most prestigious programs in legal training.
 We’re fully prepared to negotiate with difficult spouses and, if necessary, courts.

 Our lawyers are very resourceful too, so they work with nationally recognized experts and well-regarded parenting coordinators, psychiatrists, and other professionals.
 These experts and professionals help us represent and meet the needs of everyone in your family, including your children.